CINECA-project/wp4-federated-joint-cohort-analysis/4.2-federated-framework/README.md

 ## Scope

-Main scope of this deliverable is to gather technical requirements & frameworks for federated analysis platform.
-In work package subtask 4.3.2, the project partners have described mainly following use cases:
+The main scope of this deliverable is to gather technical requirements and frameworks for a federated analysis platform.
+In the work package subtask number 4.3.2, the project partners have described mainly the following use cases:

-- Federated QTL analysis for molecular phenotypes.
+- A federated QTL analysis for molecular phenotypes.
-- Simple Workflow Polygenic Risk Scores (PRS) across two similar ethnic background sample sets.
+- A simple Workflow for Polygenic Risk Scores (PRS) across two similar ethnic background sample sets.
-- Federated joint cohort genotyping
+- A federated joint cohort genotyping.

-The federated analysis platform defined by this task aims in providing technological solutions for these use cases.
-Technical requirements are thus gathered based upon these use case descriptions.
-The aim of this deliverable is to write a short design document that shows the requirements and lists the different options for the solution.
+The federated analysis platform defined by this task aims to provide technological solutions for these use cases.
+For doing so, technical requirements are gathered based on these use case descriptions.
+The aim of this deliverable is to write a short design document that shows the requirements, and lists the different options for a solution.

 ## Background

-As a starting point for this deliverable, a [Data Workflow Survey](#Data-Workflow-Survey) for work package partners was performed.
-A total of 6 work package partners participated in survey:
+As a starting point for this deliverable, a data workflow survey for work package partners was performed.
+See below in the "[Data Workflow Survey](#Data-Workflow-Survey)" section the questions and all answers.
+A total of 6 work package partners participated in the survey:

 - HES-SO & SIB, Switzerland
 - University of Tartu, Estonia